Linaro/website/_pages/contact.md

 ## Getting Involved with the Community

-For discussion around Linux and Open Source on Arm, subscribe to the lists at <https://lists.linaro.org/>.
+For discussion around Linux and Open Source on Arm, subscribe to the lists on [Linaro Lists Site](https://lists.linaro.org/). [](https://lists.linaro.org/)